xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Still present big empires in Europe which had not allowed yet many other nations states to be erected so this was an understanding reference

-\... a spiritual entity or principle based / or inheritance based on collective memory, and the feeling of belonging;
+… a spiritual entity or principle based / or inheritance based on collective memory, and the feeling of belonging;

-Nothing of these feelings or traditions must be necessarily there , some memories can also be forgotten, memories always selective.
+Nothing of these feelings or traditions must be necessarily there, some memories can also be forgotten, memories always selective.
 One major way of constructing the sense of A nation, very idea that the nation isn't always worst, construction of a narrative that gives me in my present the idea that I belong to a chain of traditions that was always there and would be also without me or anybody memorizing commemorating recollecting that history, it would be nevertheless objectively there.
 The essentialist approach in his view is already the outcome of a coherent historical..

-\.... a coherent historical narrative based on facts selected to make them converge, such as to represent the nation as necessary, logical and coherent outcome.
+… a coherent historical narrative based on facts selected to make them converge, such as to represent the nation as necessary, logical and coherent outcome.

 So Renan himself underlines this aspect that the essentialist version of the nation which around the world , is a constructive narrative.
-He politically said lets reinforce this narrative .
-Appreciated by the constructivist theories hundreds years later ,it is not a necessary outcome of history , its selective historical narrative, a construction .
+He politically said lets reinforce this narrative.
+Appreciated by the constructivist theories hundreds years later ,it is not a necessary outcome of history , its selective historical narrative, a construction.

--.-
+---

-Part 2:
+### Part 2:

 The phases of Nation-Building